ssire/axel/README.md

 AXEL is a lightweight, open source (LGPL v2.1), Javascript library for generating XML authoring applications that run inside the browser.
 Like form-based systems, such as XForms, it turns a description of a Web page with some editable fields into an editor.
-Unlike form-based systems, it is targeted at generating *document-centric* user interfaces.
+Unlike *form-oriented* systems, it is targeted at generating semi-structured *document-oriented* user interfaces.

 You should also check the [AXEL-FORMS](https://github.com/ssire/axel-forms) extensions to AXEL.
 They provide additional constructs to create more *form-oriented*